stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 week in and week out in August, September, and October; and why the medicine-men made strange noises with rattles and whistles curiously like those of the Aztecs and Mayas.

-  Yig&rsquo;s chief trait was a relentless devotion to his children&mdash;a devotion so great that the redskins almost feared to protect themselves from the venomous rattlesnakes which thronged the region.
+  Yig's chief trait was a relentless devotion to his children--a devotion so great that the redskins almost feared to protect themselves from the venomous rattlesnakes which thronged the region.
 Frightful clandestine tales hinted of his vengeance upon mortals who flouted him or wreaked harm upon his wriggling progeny; his chosen method being to turn